sebh0602/Internet-Connection-Tester/README.md

 	I use it to monitor Linux server uptime (assuming Google's server is up too of course).
 For this purpose I just have it run in the background, and check in on it every once in a while.

 	To quit, press return.
+	If you want to add parameters, run: filename.py successes failures best seconds